medizininformatik-initiative/clinical-cohort-definition-language/ccdl-v3-draft.md

   sourced from a `Min`/`Max(retrieve)` aggregate through that specific query shape, though it detects a literal null correctly.

+### Making an inverted window no-match

+A group's window can come out inverted — `windowStart` later than `windowEnd` — whenever two independently resolved dates bound opposite ends of it.
+Two constructs in this document do that: multiple `relativeTimeRestrictions` entries, whose intersection takes its start from one anchor and its end from another (§4); and a multi-clause anchor, whose `minOffset` is measured from the latest clause and `maxOffset` from the earliest (§6 step 3).
+"Between the diagnosis and the procedure" is inverted for a patient whose procedure came first, and a multi-clause anchor's window is inverted whenever its clauses lie further apart than the offsets allow.

+Semantically that is settled and needs no rule of its own: no timestamp can fall inside such a window, so the group does not match.
+A translator **MUST** ensure the emitted query behaves that way, and **MUST NOT** assume the target engine reaches it on its own.

+Confirmed empirically, in the same spirit as the null-guard above: Blaze rejects an inverted `Interval` outright rather than treating it as empty, failing the entire evaluation with "Invalid interval bounds" — for interval membership and for `overlaps` alike.
+That is worse than a wrong answer, because one patient whose dates happen to invert takes down the whole cohort query.
+The same bounds expressed as `>= and <=` comparisons evaluate to false as expected, and an explicit `windowStart <= windowEnd` check placed ahead of the membership test short-circuits before the interval is ever built.

+`cctb` emits that check as part of the window's guard, and only where a window can actually invert.
+A single entry against a single-clause anchor cannot: both of its bounds are the same resolved date plus a constant, so the window is inverted only if `minOffset` exceeds `maxOffset`, which is an authoring mistake rather than a property of the data.

 ### How `cctb` implements it

-`Group.Window` carries an explicit guard alongside the computed interval, AND'd in once after the group's own criteria are fully combined rather than per leaf criterion, and the guard is the conjunction of every entry's own check.
-The per-clause check for multi-clause AND-anchors uses direct list-index access (`list[i] is not null`), confirmed to work correctly on Blaze where the nested-query shape above does not. `"any"` is not implemented at all, so no guard question arises for it yet.
+`Group.Window` carries an explicit guard alongside the computed interval, AND'd in once after the group's own criteria are fully combined rather than per leaf criterion.
+The guard is the conjunction of every entry's own check, plus the `windowStart <= windowEnd` bounds check above wherever `Group.canInvert` reports that this group's window can invert.
+The per-clause check for multi-clause AND-anchors uses direct list-index access (`list[i] is not null`), confirmed to work correctly on Blaze where the nested-query shape above does not.

-One known gap: the guard is not applied along the chaining path, where a group is both a dependent and an anchor.
-The window interval *is* applied there (§6, "Chaining"), so candidates are filtered correctly whenever the upstream anchor resolves.
-When it does not, the unguarded interval degenerates to unbounded instead of producing no-match, which admits patients that should be excluded.
+An `"any"` reference is never hoisted, so it carries no date-null guard at all - the correlated `exists` is natively false on an empty candidate set.
+It does still carry the bounds check when its anchor is multi-clause, since a tuple witness whose members lie far apart inverts the window exactly as a multi-clause `"first"`/`"last"` anchor does.

+The guard also travels along the chaining path: `Group.resolveAnchorDates` ANDs the upstream window's guard into a chained anchor's own, so an anchor that fails to resolve anywhere up the chain forces no-match at every point below it rather than leaving a downstream window unbounded.

 ## Compatibility